mattmezza/mul/readme.md

 ## Development

-- `python -m mul program.mul -t`: prints the tokens as parsed by the lexer
+- `mul program.mul -t`: prints the tokens as parsed by the lexer
-- `python -m mul program.mul -a`: prints the AST as parsed by the parser
+- `mul program.mul -a`: prints the AST as parsed by the parser

 # Code Examples
 ```